bluwy/whyframe/docs/src/pages/docs/integrations/docusaurus.md

 ## Setup

-`whyframe` works on the bundler level, so the packages are simply Webpack plugins and loaders.
-As Docusaurus only allow configuring the Webpack config through a Docusaurus plugin, `@whyframe/jsx/docusaurus` provides a handy plugin to do so:
+As `whyframe` works on the bundler level, `@whyframe/jsx/docusaurus` exports a Docusaurus plugin to add the necessary Webpack plugins and loaders to work:

 ```js
 /** @type {import('@docusaurus/types').Config} */